It seems like it’s an epidemic, and you hear about Postpartum Depression (PPD) more and more often these days.

 AND the disrupted sleep, and lack of sleep (reduced ability to fend off pathogens and do internal housekeeping duties).

 AND then the stress of a new family member.
-If it’s the first, you are nervous and overwhelmed.
-If it’s your 2nd or 3rd, you are easily overwhelmed.
+If it’s the first child, you are nervous and overwhelmed.
+If it’s your 2nd or 3rd child, you may be easily overwhelmed.

-It’s imperative that a postpartum mom eats at least every 1- 2 hours.
+Feed a postpartum mom at least every 1- 2 hours.
+Here are some adrenal snack combos I learned while in the Medical Medium Practitioner Support and Training Program.
 And those snacks/mini meals need to contain 3 ingredients for the perfect balance:

 - Potassium (date, 1/2 avocado, sweet potato, banana)